New Zealand Wars: Background

 All pre-treaty colonial land-sale deals had taken place directly between two parties.
 In the early period of contact, Māori had generally sought trade with Europeans.
 The British and the French had established mission stations, and missionaries had received land from iwi for houses, schools, churches, and farms.

 Traders, Sydney businessmen and the New Zealand Company had bought large tracts of land before 1840.
-The Treaty of Waitangi included the right of pre-emption on land sales, and the New Zealand colonial government, pressured by immigrant European settlers, tried to speed up land sales to provide farmland.
+The Treaty of Waitangi included the right of Crown pre-emption on land sales, and the New Zealand colonial government, pressured by immigrant European settlers, tried to speed up land sales to provide farmland.
 This met resistance from the Kīngitanga (Māori King) movement that emerged in the 1850s and opposed further European encroachment.